What's happening in 2024?

 More info about Suzanne Moseley

 I am organizing several outdoor murals for ArtsArlington, carried out in collaboration with the Arlington Chamber of Commerce and Arlington Center for the Arts.
 Photo: our inaugural project by Alex Cook in Arlington Heights, painted with participation of 50+ community volunteers.

 I worked with colleague Rachel Oliveri, Coordinator of the Arlington Public Schools Sustainability Initiatives, to develop a youth-led version of Northeastern Professor Tom Starr's regional public art project, Remembrance of Climate Futures.
 12 High school interns created 23 aluminum markers that imagine future impacts of the climate crisis on the landscape and community where they live.
 These are installed on locations throughout Arlington, MA.

 Based on science & policy research, consultation with community activists, and lively discussion, the interns envisioned events such as:

 Flooding of the Amelia Earhart Dam creating Arlington's first climate refugees.

-Planting of hundreds of trees along Mass Avenue, transitions to native plants in lawns and to renewable energy for transportation and buildings.
+Planting of hundreds of trees along Mass Avenue; transformation of grass lawns into resilient native plant sanctuaries; town-wide composing; and transitions to renewable energy for transportation and buildings.

 The first Knotweed Cafe serving safely foraged invasive plants and the arrival of the formerly southern pine beetle in Menotomy Rocks Park.